Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-11.Script to list hiden files and current dir/parent dir/boot dir in this oder in a long format 12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir
+11.Script to list hiden files and current dir/parent dir/boot dir in this oder in a long format 12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir 14.Script to copy all html files to the parent working dir